chis0m/devops-pbl-projects/p15-multiple-site-on-aws.md

 - Select `internal`
 - Select correct VPC
 - Subnet: Slect the 2 AZs and`MC-WebserverPrivateSubnet 1 & 2` respectively
-- Security Group: Select the `MC-Webserver-SG`
+- Security Group: Select the `MC-PrivateALB-SG`
 - Point port 80 to `MC-WordpressAppServer-TG`.
 443 will need SSL cert configuration so for now you can ignore it
 - Leave everything as default
 - Create LB